brian-kim/twitch-chat-bot/README.md

 ## Current Backlog
 - Create more commands for users to interact with
-- Music integration with Spotify API to fetch current song playing
 - Connect to a DB and create user interactions with it
 - Deploy to hosting service.